turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

   - receives JSON requests from the Rails back end only, responds only in JSON
   - responsible to talk to an external API to fetch data or do something on the user's behalf using their OAuth token
   - knows nothing about any other component/service in the system
+  - extension: one microservice is hosted on an alternate service provider (AWS, Digital Ocean, etc)
 ---

 ## Professional Development Goals